edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-05-17-what-is-mlearning.md

 Over six billion people connect to the internet through a mobile device.
 And, according to [UNESCO](http://www.unesco.org/new/en/unesco/themes/icts/m4ed/){:target="_blank"}, twice as many people go online from a mobile device than from a computer or laptop. mLearning, or learning that takes place on mobile devices, can open up huge potentials to train your employees wherever they are.
 But, what is mLearning?

+{% asset 'blog/2017/2017-05-17-what-is-mlearning-02.jpg'
+  alt='86% of employees use their smartphones at work' class='marginTop marginBot' %}
+{: .wideImage }

 ## What is mLearning?
 When it comes to your workforce, you want a variety of training solutions that can meet all of their needs.
 Some training needs to be in-depth, some needs to be in-person, and some needs to be interactive.
 We talked a bit about the differences between [eLearning and instructor-led learning](/blog/Instructor-led-Training-vs-eLearning/) in an earlier post, but one topic we didn't cover in that post was mLearning.

 With mLearning, you can capture your employee's most important training in the palm of their hand.

+{% asset 'blog/2017/2017-05-17-what-is-mlearning-01.svg'
+   alt='What is mLearning?'
+   class='marginTopHalf marginBot' %}
+{: .wideImage}

 mLearning, or mobile learning as it's also called, isn't just eLearning that's designed for mobile phones and tablets.
 It's a type of training that uses the advantages of these mobile devices to create better and more focused training materials for your employees.

+{% asset 'blog/2017/2017-05-17-what-is-mlearning-03.jpg'
+  alt='Twice as many people go online from a mobile device than laptop or computer' class='marginTop marginBot' %}
+{: .wideImage }

 In 2017, 47% of organizations used mobile devices for training, and that number is only increasing.
 A full [86% of employees](https://blog.capterra.com/mobile-learning-trends-2019/){:target="_blank"} already use their phone at work.
 The world of mLearning is only going to get bigger.
 By laying the groundwork now for effective mLearning now, we can guarantee even better opportunities for on-the-job training for our future in-house, on-the-road, and remote employees.